Justin Theroux: Personal life

 Theroux was in a relationship with stylist and costume designer Heidi Bivens from 1997 until 2011.
 Theroux began dating actress Jennifer Aniston in 2011 after working with her on the film Wanderlust.
-They became engaged in August 2012, and had a non-legally binding wedding ceremony on August 5, 2015, at their estate.
+They became engaged in August 2012, and were married on August 5, 2015, at their estate.
 On February 15, 2018, Theroux and Aniston announced they had separated at the end of 2017.
 In August 2024, Theroux became engaged to actress Nicole Brydon Bloom.
 The couple married in March 2025.
+Bloom announced that she gave birth to a son on April 18, 2026.